chuyencungcap/open-api-docs/source/includes/_api_guides_order.md

 	</div>
 </div>

-[This API](#print-order-labels) is used when your order are **seller delivery** or **cross_border**, it is used to print order label for shipping.
+This endpoint is used when your order are **seller delivery** or **cross_border**, it is used to print order label for shipping.
-This contains shipping information only so if your order does not fall into these two type you can simply ignore this endpoint
+This contains shipping information only so if your order does not fall into these two type you can simply ignore this endpoint.
+Go here for more details [print order label endpoint](#api-print-order-label)

 ```shell
 curl --location --request GET 'https://api-sandbox.tiki.vn/integration/v1/orders/905205190/print' \